Course, Rules, & Awards

 Course Maps

-Full and Half Marathon Map.
-Both courses are certified by USA Track & Field.
+Full and Half Marathon maps are in production to optimize for safety and run.
+Both courses will be certified by USA Track & Field.

 Relay